 In the capital of Georgia, Tbilisi, are intertwined both western and eastern cuisine traditions.
 The most “delicious” regions of western Georgia is considered Adjara and Samegrelo.
 For example, Samegrelo is famous for its spices which are purchased from here for the whole country.

 As a starter, Georgians often serve dishes of lobio (beans) and eggplants.
 For example, no tableful will be complete without tasty eggplant rolls with nuts and garlic.
 No less popular is vegetable pate pkhali (mostly from spinach).

-Among hot snacks we should note kuchmachi, which is prepared from chicken gizzards and walnut sauce, and is served on ketsi (special pottery, which allows to keep all the taste of the dish).
+Among hot snacks, we should note kuchmachi, which is prepared from chicken gizzards and walnut sauce and is served on ketsi (special pottery, which allows keeping all the taste of the dish).

 As an appetizer, Georgians also always serve pickles mzhaveuli (green peppers, green tomatoes, cabbage), as well as different varieties of a national cheese.

 Georgian soups are rather dense and thick.
 This consistency is achieved by the addition of eggs or egg yolks mixed with the acidic medium to prevent egg mass from clotting during the heating.
 The most popular Georgian soup which is also widely popular in Russia is a soup kharcho.
 Also known are chihrtma, hashi and shechamanda.